MicrosoftDocs/winapps-winrt-api/microsoft.ui.content/contentisland_frameworkclosed.md

 ## -description

-This event is meant for framework developers to subscribe to.
-It is raised before the Closed event.
+Occurs when a framework closes.

 ## -remarks

+This event is intended for framework developers.
+It is raised before a <xref:Microsoft.UI.Content.ContentIsland.Closed> event.

 ## -see-also